Coppe History, Family Crest & Coats of Arms

 Early History of the Coppe family

 This web page shows only a small excerpt of our Coppe research.
-Another 181 words (13 lines of text) covering the years 1190, 1619 and 1672 are included under the topic Early Coppe History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 1190, 1619, 1672 and 1619 are included under the topic Early Coppe History in all our PDF Extended History products and printed products wherever possible.

 Coppe Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Coppe include Copp, Coppe, Copps, Coppes, Cop, Cops and others.

 Early Notables of the Coppe family (pre 1700)

 Another 37 words (3 lines of text) are included under the topic Early Coppe Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 Coppe Settlers in United States in the 19th Century

 - Jacob Coppe, who arrived in Allegany (Allegheny) County, Pennsylvania in 1838

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)